 Photographic series and exhibition at Chamber Presents 2017 Archival pigment prints

-Working with a formal, deadpan aesthetic, the images elevate the banal revealing the quiet poetry of civic neglect.
-The title, borrowed from ubiquitous car parks, hints at the conditional access to these spaces: you’re welcome, but only if you’re consuming.
+Working with a deadpan eye, the series finds accidental beauty in the unglamorous and the overlooked.
+The title, borrowed from ubiquitous car park signs, hints at the conditional nature of access to these spaces: you're welcome, but only if you're consuming.